ekzyis/ekzyis/content/between-moments-of-wonder-and-euphoria/index.md

 It was a note I had written to myself before I left.
 I had totally forgotten about it.
 In that moment, I felt like I had a guardian watching over me, and that guardian was my past self.
 Apparently, my past self knew me so well that it could anticipate how I might be feeling when I came home and decided to show some compassion by writing a note.
 It didn't even need many words.
 It knew exactly what to say and was nonchalant about it.

-Just moments before, I wondered how I could have been so stupid to go out at this hour while tripping, but now I saw my nature in it: The competitive part of my past self might have simply challenged me to "fuck around and find out", whereas the compassionate part wrote this note.
+Just moments before, I wondered how I could have been so stupid to go out at this hour while tripping, but now I saw my nature in it: The competitive part of my past self might have simply challenged me to "fuck around and find out," whereas the compassionate part wrote this note.

 I hung up my clothes to dry in the basement as the note was reminding me while pondering how many parts of myself I was truly aware of from moment to moment.
 I could be very lazy but also incredibly competitive.
 I showed compassion for everyone, including my past self, but seemed to usually neglect my current self.
 I could find purpose in helping others, yet struggled with not expecting anything in return.
 There was definitely something sinister in some of my actions that I had never really acknowledged.